-How do essential oils
+How do essential oils help battle stress?

 Essential oils connect directly with the part of our brain responsible for emotions.
 By breathing in relaxing scents, we can jumpstart a calmer mood.
 They can also help us take a pause and be more present in the moment.

-How can they help with
+How can they help with physical symptoms?

 Lavender, frankincense and rose are wonderful balancing oils that can help skin look bright and refreshed.
 Oils like geranium, lavender and tea tree can help excessively oily skin look more balanced.
 Hair loss can be a result of an overly tight scalp.
 Mixing a few calming oils into a base oil and massaging them into the scalp a few times a week can help ease tension.
 I recommend a mix of lavender, cedarwood, rosemary and clary sage in jojoba oil for a stimulating scalp massage.

-What are the best
+What are the best methods of delivery?